Department Chair and Program Director Guide

 Eligibility

 Faculty members electing phased retirement must notify the college and their departments or programs by December 1 prior to the academic year in which they plan to begin phased retirement.
-When formally entering into the Phased Retirement Option, the tenured faculty member will indicate a firm date for his or her full retirement and will sign a letter of agreement to relinquish tenure, effective on that date.
+When formally entering into the Phased Retirement Option, the tenured faculty member will indicate a firm date for their full retirement and will sign a letter of agreement to relinquish tenure, effective on that date.
 Upon reaching full retirement, a faculty member electing this option will be eligible for consideration for promotion to emeritus status.

 Provisions